DavidLanders95/NeuralMagFork/docs/nodal_fd.rst

   (b) 2D basis function :math:`\phi_i(x_1, x_2)` for nodal finite-differences.

 For the demagnetization field, we use the well established FFT accelerated fast convolution method employed in standard finite-difference micromagnetics.
-Specifically, we reuse the demagnetization-field implementation of magnum.np, which has been optimized and benchmarked against established codes\cite{bruckner2023magnum}.
+Specifically, we reuse the demagnetization-field implementation of magnum.np, which has been optimized and benchmarked against established codes [Bruckner2023]_.

 By combining the fast demagnetization field of finite-difference micromagnetics with the accurate discretization of material interfaces for the remaining field terms, the nodal finite-difference method combines the speed of finite differences with the accuracy of finite elements.

+..
+[Abert2019] Abert, C. "Micromagnetics and spintronics: models and numerical methods."
+The European Physical Journal B 92.6 (2019): 1-45.
+..
+[Bruckner2023] Bruckner, F., Koraltan, S., Abert, C., & Suess, D. "magnum.np: a PyTorch based GPU enhanced finite difference micromagnetic simulation framework for high level development and inverse design."
+Scientific Reports 13.1 (2023): 12054.
+Chicago